Official-Codaisseur-Graduate/Dynamic-Student-Assessment-Test-Client/README.md

 `git clone git@github.com:Official-Codaisseur-Graduate/Dynamic-Student-Assessment-Test-Client.git`

-In the project directory
+2. cd into the folder Dynamic-Student-Assessment-Test-Client

-2. Run npm install
+3. Run npm install and Before launching the app( with npm start ), please make sure that the server side is up and running.

-3. Run npm start.
+4. Run npm start.
 The app runs in the development mode on http://localhost:3000 in the browser.

-4. Checkout the **[Server ReadMe](https://github.com/Official-Codaisseur-Graduate/Dynamic-Student-Assessment-Server)** to install and run the server.
+5. Checkout the **[Server ReadMe](https://github.com/Official-Codaisseur-Graduate/Dynamic-Student-Assessment-Server)** to install and run the server.

 ## Features built so far and the routes